viktor-ferenczi/se-ore-pickup/README.md

 ## Configuration

-Going out to the plugin configuration would be slow for the players, therefore the runtime configuration is implemented via chat commands:
+Configure the ice and stone pickup via the plugin's settings.

+You may also use chat commands:
 ```
 /pickup help    Prints this help on usage
 /pickup info    Prints the current settings